Preserving the history of Midwest Pioneer Life on the Frontier before 1860 through personal First Hand Stories and biographies!

 “Source of unbelievable Genealogical information: hair and eye color, height, weight, build, age, profession, distinguishing features, etc.” – Ed

-Unlike other history books, these FIRST HAND stores are written by those who were there and are an effort to preserve the history that we found in 1800’s newspaper clippings that were deteriorating on a few library shelves.
+Unlike other history books, these FIRST HAND stores are written by those who were there and are an effort to preserve the history of the Midwest Pioneer that we found in 1800’s newspaper clippings that were deteriorating on a few library shelves.
 They are filled with remarkable information, most of which we could not find anywhere else!

 SETTLERS, FRONTIER LIFE and INDIANS!
 (Click on Image below to read more.)